THE REV. NATHANIEL JUNG-CHUL LEE, RECTOR

 or (212) 362-9300 ext.
 220

 Jack is a native New Yorker from Washington Heights, and graduated with a degree in Biblical Studies and Sociology from Gordon College in Wenham, Massachusetts.
 During his time at Gordon, Jack served in a number of community programming roles both on and off campus, and used his interpersonal gifts in his early career to bring about individual growth and to flourish relationships.
-He is excited to join the All Angels’ Community as of August 2018, and looks forward to sharing his experience as a city kid with the All Angels’ youth.
-You can find him around New York spending time with his fiance, Kate, watching the Yankees, enjoying global cuisine, or reading books on the waterfront.
+He is excited to be a part of the All Angels’ Community since August 2018, and enjoys sharing his experience as a city kid with the All Angels’ youth.
+You can find him around New York spending time with his wife, Kate, watching the Yankees, enjoying global cuisine, or reading books on the waterfront.